Drone detection technology is being trialled at Auckland Airport.

 Unauthorised airspace incursions by drones are becoming an increasing concern and we are recording on average two of these incursions every week.

 We are trialling two systems over six months at Auckland Airport.
 Both are radar based systems capable of detecting drones at varying distances from 5km to 10km around the airport and up to 15,000ft.
-The detection area covers the 23L approach into Auckland.

 These are not live trials and the data is not being fed into our air traffic control system.
 The data gathered is being recorded and assessed to give a comparison of the capabilities of the systems.